US Navy fires warning shots in new tense encounter with Iran - WTMJ

 The interaction marked the first “unsafe and unprofessional” incident involving the Iranians since April 15, 2020, Rebarich said.
 However, Iran had largely stopped such incidents in 2018 and nearly in the entirety of 2019, she said.

-In 2017, the Navy recorded 14 instances of what it describes as “unsafe and or unprofessional” interactions with Iranians forces.
+In 2017, the Navy recorded 14 instances of what it describes as “unsafe and or unprofessional” interactions with Iranian forces.
 It recorded 35 in 2016, and 23 in 2015.

 The incidents at sea almost always involve the Revolutionary Guard, which reports only to Supreme Leader Ayatollah Ali Khamenei.
 Typically, they involve Iranian speedboats armed with deck-mounted machine guns and rocket launchers test-firing weapons or shadowing American aircraft carriers passing through the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of all oil passes.